szczyglis-dev/py-gpt/README.md

 Source: https://cdn.openai.com/new-and-improved-embedding-model/draft-20221214a/vectors-3.svg

 To index your files, simply copy or upload them  into the `data` directory and initiate indexing (embedding) by clicking the `Index all` button, or right-click on a file and select `Index...`.
-Additionally, you have the option to utilize data from indexed files in any Chat mode by activating the `Chat with files (Llama-index, inline)` plugin.
+Additionally, you have the option to utilize data from indexed files in any Chat mode by activating the `Chat with Files (LlamaIndex, inline)` plugin.

 ![v2_idx1](https://github.com/szczyglis-dev/py-gpt/assets/61396542/c3dfbc89-cbfe-4ae3-b7e7-821401d755cd)